amrs96/open62541_Validation/planning/backlog/productbacklog.md

     - It is put into the Queue of the
       MonitoredItem in addition to the size of the Queue defined for this MonitoredItem without discarding any other Event
+    - If discardOldest is set to TRUE it is put at the beginning of the queue and is never discarded, otherwise at the end.
+An aggregating Server shall not pass on such an Event
+    - It shall be handled like other connection error scenarios

 - EventQueueOverflowEventType Events
     - to control information to the client